Blog post

 • Frequent cryptocurrency trading, etc.

-Rely on big data analytics to determine when additional checks are required and develop custom KYC policies for every customer based on:
+You can rely on big data analytics to determine when additional checks are required and develop custom KYC policies for every customer based on:

-• their location, considering local compliance requirements
+• Their location, considering local compliance requirements

-• occupation/type(s) of income
+• Occupation/type(s) of income

-• common transaction types and spending patterns
+• Common transaction types and spending patterns

-• past records with your bank or partner services
+• Past records with your bank or partner services

 Doing so can help you collect the information required for compliance without alienating the customer at the early stages of product use.
 Also, adopting such a risk-based, data-driven approach can help you avoid the costly KYC remediation cycle.

-Go digital with onboarding or go obsolete
+Go digital with onboarding, or become obsolete

 Let’s improve your user experience together!
 The Intellias design team can help you figure out the optimal user flows while our software engineers advise on the optimal KYC infrastructure.
 Contact us!